Get

 Fear aggression may happen when a cat feels threatened or trapped and chooses to fight rather than flee.
 Cats may act aggressively towards anything they find threatening, hoping that they can scare the aggressor off and make their escape.

 Cats who are aggressive because they’re afraid may flatten their ears against their heads, crouch low to the ground with the tail tucked between their legs, hiss, and bare their teeth.
-If your cat shows fear and aggression, stopping the behavior hinges on understanding what starts the behavior.
+If your cat shows fear-based aggression, focus on reducing the perceived threat and providing a safe retreat rather than punishment.

-If your cat starts acting aggressive when new people come to visit, build your cat a safe room they can retreat to that people aren’t allowed into.
-If your cat starts acting aggressive when your toddler yanks on his tail, teach your kid not to pull your cat’s tail.
+If your cat starts acting aggressively when new people come to visit, build your cat a safe room they can retreat to that people aren’t allowed into.
+If your cat starts acting aggressively when your toddler yanks on his tail, teach your kid not to pull your cat’s tail.

 bengal cat hiding in a drawer